Italian Citizenship by Marriage – Jure Matrimonio (JM)

 As of 4 December 2018, with the changes implemented under the Decreto di Sicurezza signed by the Minister of the Interior (colloquially known as the Salvini Decree), all applicants for citizenship by marriage must demonstrate a B1 fluency level in Italian.
 The level of the language required to reach B1 is in accordance with the Common European Framework of Reference for Languages.
 This requirement does NOT apply to JM applications submitted before 4 December 2018.

 You must also be able to provide background checks to show you are of “good moral character” to be eligible to apply.

-How long to wait?
+How long to wait after applying?
 The decreto also modified the amount of time the Ministry of the Interior and Ministry of Foreign Affairs are allotted to process your application.
 The original length was two (2) years from official receipt of your application and supporting materials.
 That period is now allowed to take up to four (4) years from the date of official receipt of all material.
 This change does apply to applications submitted before the Decree took effect (4 December 2018).

 Application Status?
-All applications are processed by the Ministry of the Interior in Rome – the consulate you submitted your paperwork too simply shepherds your documents to Rome and cannot provide you an update on your case.
+All applications are processed by the Ministry of the Interior in Rome – the consulate you submitted your paperwork to simply shepherds your documents to Rome and cannot provide you an update on your case.